keithtyser/personal-site/blog/march-mania-ml-competition-bronze-medal.md

 Finishing in the **top 10%** of nearly 1,800 competitors feels incredibly rewarding, especially with a relatively simple approach that prioritized domain knowledge over complex modeling.

 The near-miss with Duke taught me that in tournament prediction, **the difference between good and great often comes down to a single game**.
-But that's what makes March Madness so captivating—and March Machine Learning Mania so challenging.
+But that's what makes March Madness so captivating, and March Machine Learning Mania so challenging.

 The combination of rigorous hyperparameter tuning, basketball-specific feature engineering, and strategic high-confidence predictions proved to be a winning formula.
 While I didn't quite crack the top 5, the Bronze Medal validates the approach and sets up an exciting foundation for future competitions.